-WP-1 / #10 / E to J Self-verification and risk assessment
+WP-1 / #08\ / E to J Self-verification and risk assessment

 Risk assessment and self-verification become more and more common as production cycles become shorter.
 This in order to offer a way to shorten the time to introduce a product to the market and at the same time ensuring that proper responsibility is taken by companies.
 While self-verification is used in Japan too, government or third party approval is often the norm.
+Examples of products could be base stations, food contact materials, non-invasive medical equipment etc.